Adaptive moving mesh methods for the planar Willmore flow: Introduction

-In addition, a broad class of moving mesh methods founded on adaptive mesh redistribution has been developed \cite{budd2009adaptivity,Huang2011Adaptive,huang1994moving}, which enables more direct and systematic control over the distribution of mesh points throughout the evolution process.
-Huang et al. \cite{huang1994moving} investigated a family of moving mesh partial differential equations derived from the equidistribution principle, providing stability analysis, demonstrating the absence of mesh crossing under weak assumptions, and evaluating their performance through numerical tests.
-Li et al.\ \cite{LI2001562} proposed an adaptive moving mesh framework that incorporates the concept of harmonic maps, in which mesh redistribution is carried out by iteratively constructing a harmonic mapping between the physical and parameter spaces, thereby generating high-quality meshes without changing the number of nodes.
-Mackenzie et al. \cite{Mackenzie2019} further developed an adaptive moving mesh method for the forced mean curvature flow, in which the tangential velocity is determined automatically from an equidistribution principle, enabling effective node concentration in regions of high curvature.
-Nevertheless, for more complex higher-order geometric flows such as the Willmore flow, no adaptive moving mesh methods have been developed, and there is a clear need for mesh redistribution strategies that can handle the higher-order nature of the evolution, maintain mesh quality under strong curvature variations, and remain robust in long-time simulations.
-These considerations constitute the main focus of the present work.
+A broad class of adaptive moving mesh methods based on the equidistribution principle has been developed \cite{budd2009adaptivity,Huang2011Adaptive,huang1994moving}.
+Huang et al. \cite{huang1994moving} investigated moving mesh partial differential equations derived from the equidistribution principle and analyzed their stability and mesh non-crossing properties.
+Li et al. \cite{LI2001562} proposed an adaptive moving mesh framework based on harmonic maps, where mesh redistribution is achieved by constructing a harmonic mapping between the physical and computational domains while keeping the number of mesh nodes unchanged.
+Mackenzie et al. \cite{Mackenzie2019} further developed an adaptive moving mesh method for the forced mean curvature flow, in which the tangential velocity is determined through an equidistribution principle and enables effective mesh concentration in regions with large curvature.
+Although adaptive moving mesh methods have been extensively studied for a variety of curvature-driven geometric evolution problems, those specifically designed for the Willmore flow remain relatively scarce.
+Consequently, developing adaptive moving mesh methods that can accommodate the fourth-order nature of the Willmore flow, maintain high-quality meshes under strong curvature variations, and remain robust in long-time simulations continues to be a significant challenge.